end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-01-28-demystifying-rc-transmitter-mixing.md

 # What is mixing ?

-According to the [User Manual of the Spektrum DX9 Instruction Manual](http://www.horizonhobby.com/pdf/SPMR9900-Manual_EN.pdf), this is the definition of Mixing: <div class="quotesection">Mixing allows control input for a channel to affect more than one channel at a time.
+According to the [User Manual of the Spektrum DX9 Instruction Manual](http://www.horizonhobby.com/pdf/SPMR9900-Manual_EN.pdf), this is the definition of Mixing:

+> Mixing allows control input for a channel to affect more than one channel at a time.

-Mixing functions support:
+> Mixing functions support:

-- Mixing a channel to another channel.
+> - Mixing a channel to another channel.
-- Mixing a channel to itself.
+> - Mixing a channel to itself.
-- Assigning offset to a channel
+> - Assigning offset to a channel
-- Linking primary to secondary trim.
+> - Linking primary to secondary trim.

-These mixes are available for each model memory.
+> These mixes are available for each model memory.
 Select a channel for master and slave.
 Inputs for the Master Channel control both the master and Slave Channels.
 For example, Elevator to Flap makes elevator the Master Channel and flap the Slave Channel.
 Change the offset value to move the effective center position of the Slave Channel.
 Positive or negative value determines the direction of the offset.
-Offset is not available for curve mixes. </div>In other words, mixing allows you to affect a Slave Channel based on the input of another (master).
+Offset is not available for curve mixes.

+In other words, mixing allows you to affect a Slave Channel based on the input of another (master).
 By mastering the art of mixing, you will reduce the amount of small corrections you make to get the desired flight pattern.

 A mix is composed of the following: